 Festival of the Spoken Nerd is the UK science comedy phenomenon that will feed your brain, tickle your ribs and light your Bunsen burner.
-Not just live performers, they also make radio shows, TV appearances, DVDs, downloads, YouTube videos and books.
+Not just live performers, they also make radio shows, TV appearances, DVDs, downloads, YouTube videos, podcasts and books.
 Full Frontal Nerdity guaranteed!

 The trio of stand-up mathematician Matt Parker (Discovery Channel Outrageous Acts Of Science, Numberphile), experiments maestro Steve Mould (ITV1 I Never Knew That About Britain, BBC1 Britain’s Brightest) and geek songstress Helen Arney (BBC2 Coast, Comedy Central Stewart Lee’s Alternative Comedy Experience) mix astonishing science with statistically significant comedy, plus experiments that electrify their audiences – sometimes literally.
 Here’s what people are saying about their live shows.

-Since their first smash hit tour Full Frontal Nerdity, the Nerds have filmed two shows for DVD and download (available now), created the first truly “experimental” comedy show for BBC Radio 4, featured on three episodes of BBC Two’s QI and racked up over 35 million views on YouTube for their experiments, songs and stand-up.
-As well as sell-out shows all over the UK, the Nerds have performed in Las Vegas and New York, at Shakespeare’s Globe, London’s Science Museum, Hammersmith Apollo with Robin Ince and Professor Brian Cox, Assembly at the Edinburgh Fringe, Soho Theatre, The British Library, Latitude and Underbelly Festivals and all the major UK science festivals.
+Since their first smash hit tour Full Frontal Nerdity, the Nerds have filmed three shows for DVD and download, created the first truly “experimental” comedy show for BBC Radio 4, featured on three episodes of BBC Two’s QI and racked up over 150 million views on YouTube for their experiments, songs and stand-up.
+The Nerds have performed all over the world, with shows in Las Vegas and New York, at Shakespeare’s Globe, London’s Science Museum, Hammersmith Apollo with Robin Ince and Professor Brian Cox, The Royal Albert Hall with astronaut Commander Chris Hadfield, Assembly at the Edinburgh Fringe, Soho Theatre, The British Library, Latitude and Underbelly Festivals and all the major UK science festivals.
+They recently headlined ThinkerCon, the first international meeting of science and education content creators at the US Space and Rocket Center in Hunstville, Alabama.

 Join the Spoken Nerd Newsletter below to find out the latest news before anyone else.